Sheet 3.3: Prompting & Decoding#

 • The temperature parameter is also often available for closed-source models like the GPT family.
 It is often said to change the “creativity” of the output.

-Check out this blog post for very noce visualizations and more detials on the temperature parameter.
+Check out this blog post for very nice visualizations and more detials on the temperature parameter.

 Hide code cell content